-If you binge on unhealthy food to during weight regains, you’re certainly damaging your health because the food itself is known to increase your risk of disease.
-But if you eat healthy food in larger quantities and gain weight, there doesn’t appear to be any negative outcome outside of the increased risk of having a greater amount of body fat on your.
+If you binge on unhealthy food during weight regains, you’re certainly damaging your health because the food itself is known to increase your risk of disease.
+But if you eat healthy food in larger quantities and gain weight, there doesn’t appear to be any negative outcome outside of the increased risk of having a greater amount of fat on your body.

 For instance, this study4 examined the health implications and found,”a history of weight cycling did not affect the metabolic profiles of the weight cyclers compared with the noncyclers.”

 Dozens of studies have looked into this myth, and they’ve all found it to be untrue.
 To sum up the findings of one more overview5, “Weight cycling has been hypothesized to have deleterious metabolic, behavioral and health consequences.
 The majority of clinical studies in humans do however not support the hypothesis that weight cycling per se influences the amount of velocity of subsequent weight loss.
 Both natural and experimental weight cycling studies have failed to demonstrate permanent alterations of body composition or body fat distribution.
 Studies found little evidence that weight cycling affects resting energy expenditure.”

 The Bottom Line on Yo-Yo Dieting

 Being of a healthy weight is always better than being overweight.
 Yes, gaining weight is never good, particularly if you do so from eating unhealthy food.
 But the benefits of weight loss are substantial, and you should never stop attempting weight loss for fear of damaging your metabolism.